heathhenley/CryptoPals/set2/readme.md

   number of X's pushed the A's to the block after the prepended bytes + X's
 - ah then the length of the prepended bytes is the something like: block size * (block idx - 1) + (block size - len of X's)

+This more or less worked - I was stuck for a little while because I messed up the block offset - now that there is a random prefix, the unknown part that we care about decrypting is is not at the first block, it's in the block after the the prefix ends (we add X's to fill up the prefix's block).
+Then it's basically the same as before (number 12)